 Under the CWG-Stewardship Final Proposal, an itemization of IANA costs as set forth in the IANA Functions Budget would include “Direct costs for the IANA department”, “Direct costs for shared resources” and “Support functions allocation”.
 Furthermore, the CWG-Stewardship Final Proposal states that these costs should be itemized into more specific costs related to each specific function to the project level and below as needed.
 The IANA Functions Budget requires protection as recommended by the CWG-Stewardship’s Final Proposal.
 The IANA Functions Budget must be managed carefully and not decreased (without public input) regardless of the status of the other portions of the budget.

-The CCWG-Accountability recommends that there should be two distinct processes with respect to the community’s power to reject the IANA Functions Budget and its power to reject the ICANN Budget, meeting the requirements of the CWG-Stewardship.
+The CCWG-Accountability recommends that there should be two distinct processes with respect to the Community Power to reject the IANA Functions Budget and the Community Power to reject the ICANN Budget, meeting the requirements of the CWG-Stewardship.
 The use of the Community Power to reject the ICANN Budget would have no impact on the IANA Functions Budget, and a rejection of the IANA Functions Budget would have no impact on the ICANN Budget.

 The escalation and enforcement processes for rejecting an IANA Functions Budget would be the detailed process presented in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement.